 By Sadie Colwell

 Sadie Colwell is a completely committed coffee addict who adores coffee shop culture and chocolate.
-She is currently living the loft life in downtown Kansas City, Mo., with her extraordinary husband, Tyler, and her imaginary dog.
+She currently resides in Kansas City with her extraordinary husband, Tyler, and her remarkable dog, Brutus.
 When she isn’t advancing her unorthodox latte art skills as a barista at Quay coffee, working on a project for The LAB (creators of Caffeine Crawl), or teaching young prodigies to play the piano and like it, she dives headfirst into blogging and freelance projects with reckless abandon.